blindsidenetworks/scalelite/docker-README.md

 - blindsidenetwks/scalelite:[\<version tag>-poller](#meeting-status-poller-scalelite-poller)
 - blindsidenetwks/scalelite:[\<version tag>-recording-importer](#recording-importer-scalelite-recording-importer)

-But because Scalelite can be deployed in several different ways, and since the api, poller and recording-importer images are essetially the same base code (with a different starter), starting with v1.1 there is also a general referrenced only by the '<version tag>'.
+But because Scalelite can be deployed in several different ways, and since the api, poller and recording-importer images are essentially the same base code (with a different starter), starting with v1.1 there is also a general image that is referenced only by the '<version tag>'.

-- blindsidenetwks/scalelite:<version tag>
+- blindsidenetwks/scalelite:\<version tag>

-There are also some extra sets of images that include components for handling BigBlueButton 2.3 recordings, bundled in Alpine and Amazon Linux as the base.
+There are also some extra sets of images that include components for handling BigBlueButton 2.3 recordings, bundled in Alpine and Amazon Linux as the base image.

 - blindsidenetwks/scalelite:\<version tag>-bionic230-alpine
 - blindsidenetwks/scalelite:\<version tag>-bionic230-alpine-nginx